ckw017/ckw017.github.io/about.md

 ---
 ## What is our purpose?

 During my stint at Berkeley's [Neuroecon lab](https://neuroecon.berkeley.edu/), one of the other undergrads asked me this in the sense of "wait what are we supposed to be doing this week?"
-I didn't really have a specific answer for him at the time.
+At the time, I too had no idea what we were supposed to be doing that week.

-In general though, I like to adhere to this philosophy:
+In the broader sense though, I like to adhere to this philosophy:

 "*A purpose of human life, no matter who is controlling it, is to love whoever is around to be loved.*"